TeboM/CyberOps-Training/README.md

 > Further understanding of the D3FEND framework, applying preventative, mitigation and recovery measures against attacks
 > Performing Credential Rotation - D3-CRO (to prevent attackers from reusing stolen credentials)
 > Reviewing User Geolocation Logon Analysis to determine logon activity that deviates from a user's normal profile.
+> Other MITRE Projects: Adversary Emulation Library is a resource of several emulations that mimic real-world attacks by known threat groups.
+> Caldera - Automated adversary emulation tool that allows defenders to evaluate detection methods and perform I.R in a controlled environment, supports Red Team and Blue Team excercises.
+> AADAPT (Adversarial Actions in Digital Asset Payment Technologies) covers tactics and techniques related to digital asset management systems.
+Helps defenders understand and mitigate threats targeting blockchain networks, smart contracts, digital wallets, and other digital asset technologies.
+> ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) focuses on threats targeting artificial intelligence and machine learning systems.
+It documents real-world attack techniques, vulnerabilities, and mitigations specific to AI technology

 ...